w3c/wai-statements/index.md

 ## List and description of elements {#Listofelements}

-This section contains a list of potential elements that can be included in an accessibility statement for a website or mobile application.
+This section contains a list of potential elements that can be included in an Accessibility Statement for a website or mobile application.
 Every element has a short explanation, one or more examples and a proposed dataformat.
-Anyone setting up an accessibility statement can use any of these elements.
-Section 'minimal model accessibility statement' and section 'comprehensive model accessibility statement' provide examples of a minimal and a comprehensive accessibility statement. <strong>Comment:</strong> The textareas and buttons are there for discussion only.
+Anyone setting up an Accessibility Statement can use any of these elements.
+Section 'minimal example' and section 'comprehensive example' provide examples of a minimal and a comprehensive Accessibility Statement. <strong>Comment:</strong> The textareas and buttons are there for discussion only.
 They do not work..

 {% include excol.html type="start" id="Title_input" %}
 ### Title of Accessibility Statement
 {% include excol.html type="middle" %}
 * Provide the accessibility statement with a title that helps people understand where the document is from and what it is for.
-* <strong>Example:</strong> For the website of the university of Sampel, this could be "University of Sampel Accessibility Statement".
+* <strong>Example:</strong> For the website of the Citylights, this could be "Citylights website Accessibility Statement".
 * <strong>Format:</strong> [Name of your organization] Accessibility Statement
 * <textarea rows="1" cols="70">Name of your organization</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}